Jack Petchey Achievement Awards

 Annual Leader Award

 Once a year, the school selects an adult associated with the school who has demonstrated in an outstanding way an ability to encourage and motivate young people.
 The Leader Award winner could include anyone from teachers to caretakers, canteen staff or non-teaching staff.
-This person receives a framed certificate, a gilt medallion and a cheque for £1,000 (payable to the school) to be spent on a school or community project of their choice.
+This person receives a framed certificate, a gilt medallion and can apply for a Small Grant of up to £750 to fund a school project to benefit young people.

 Once a year, all participating schools and colleges in the Borough attend an annual presentation ceremony at which all the schools’ Achievement Award winners and adult Leader Award winners receive boxed medallions.
 The ceremony is usually lively and entertaining, designed to recognise publicly the achievements of all the award winners in front of local dignitaries and celebrities.
 Photographs of the schools’ Award winners are taken on this occasion and placed on the Jack Petchey Foundation website.